 On getting published

-Get published is more about luck and contacts than talent unfortunately.
-An agent is a good idea, but is probably as hard to find as a publisher.
-Also this is the worst time you could ever wish to get one published, with international publishers in dire straights.
+Get published is more about luck and contacts than talent, unfortunately.
+An agent is a good idea but is probably as hard to find as a publisher.
+Also, this is the worst time you could ever wish to get one published, with international publishers in dire straights.

-In my case I got the name of Simon Yates publisher at Random House, who I knew was a climber and rang him up.
+In my case, I got the name of Simon Yates publisher at Random House, who I knew was a climber and rang him up.
 Because he was a climber he already had an idea of who I was, and so I sent him a bunch of stuff that I’d written along with a copy of my mini book Solid Air.
-He was keen to meet up, but still unsure I was ready to write my book I never met him, until enough four years later I got on the Banff mountain literature program, were as luck would have it he was my editor.
+He was keen to meet up, but still unsure I was ready to write my book I never met him, until four years later I got on the Banff mountain literature program, were as luck would have it he was my editor.
 Spending a month with one of the leader editors of climbing literature in the world is a dream come true - well as long as he doesn’t think your stuff stinks.
-After that a deal was on the table, but I didn’t have an agent.
+After that, a deal was on the table, but I didn’t have an agent.

 I wasn’t sure about getting an agent, because it can seen costly - and to be honest there isn’t a great deal of money in writing anyway.
-But then another writer told me that an agent helps keep your relationship healthy between you and your editor, and more importantly stops you getting screwed.
+But then another writer told me that an agent helps keep your relationship healthy between you and your editor and more importantly stops you from getting screwed.
 On the subject of getting screwed remember this is a hard business and publishers do seem to see writers, especially new ones like Boy Bands, with the fine print robbing you of what should be your rightful share.
-This has happened to one writer I know, who signing with a small publisher has had a pitiful return, even after a number of print runs and several thousand books sold.
+This has happened to one writer I know, who signed with a small publisher has had a pitiful return, even after a number of print runs and several thousand books sold.
 And so having a canny agent may cost you a percentage of your earnings, they should make that percentage more than worthwhile.

 Having got an agent, and even though there was an offer on the table, she took my proposal and chapters and sent it out to other publishers, resulting in better offers.
-In this case the original offer was from the best editor I could imagine, with a publisher with a great track record of climbing writing, and so in the end I signed up with Random House.
+In this case, the original offer was from the best editor I could imagine, with a publisher with a great track record of climbing writing, and so in the end I signed up with Random House.

 Your proposal is by far the most important part of getting your book deal.
-It should be structured the following way, and needs as much care and attention as your book
+It should be structured the following way and needs as much care and attention as your book.

 About the author